LaunchCodeEducation/linux/content/git/walkthrough/git-branching/staging/index.md

 lastMod: "2022-03-30"
 ---

-{{% notice note %}}
-This walkthrough is a continuation of the `Changing Branches` walkthrough.
-{{% /notice %}}

-## Staging
+## Staging, Committing & Pushing

-Now that you have made changes on a new branch this would be a great place to stage your changes for a commit and submit a pull request.
+Now that you have made changes on a new branch this would be a great place to stage, commit and push the changes.
+You can then open a new pull request so the changes introduced in the `bug-fix` branch can be incorporated into the `master` branch.

 ![git-status](pictures/git-status.png?classes=border)